JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 Yes!
 The wiki [Related Tools](https://github.com/JuliaReach/ReachabilityAnalysis.jl/wiki/Related-Tools) contains an extensive list of tools that perform reachability analysis.

-### Can I use ODE solvers with interval initial conditions?
+### Can I use ODE solvers with interval initial conditions to perform reachability analysis?

 ### What is the wrapping effect?